mharris382/MH-Docs/Notebooks/GasSim Iteration 13.md

 # Reflection
 biasing up or down gives more believability to the gases behavior, without making the behavior look overly mechanical.
+This is extremely close to a behavior which I am satisfied with.
+All that remains is to make the behavior work at all diffusion pressures instead of just at zero

 ### What was learned?
 baising randomness can produce a more natural feel to the movements